 Natasha and I took our first trip together backpacking from Norway to Greece.
 The amount of experiences and things to do in Europe has no end and now we return multiple times per year.
 You can relax on the beaches of the Mediterranean, ski in the Alps, or cafe hop around cities.

 Europe is a melting pot of culture and every country is unique in its own right.
 We’ve spent more than two years of our lives in Europe and we’re certain that’s there are many more years to come.
 This is a starter guide to Europe in general.
 We know that every country and culture in Europe is different and unique, but this should give you a general idea of traveling around the continent.

 - Currency: Varies from country to country.
 The Euro, €, is the most common.
 Check here for info.

 - Weather: The climate of Europe varies greatly from subtropical to arctic.
 In the Mediterranean, the weather is dry and warm.
 Central and East Europe experience cool summers and mild winters.
 Going up into Scandinavia and the Nordic countries you’ll find Arctic tundra.

-- Stay Connected: It is the law that all active SIM cards have free roaming within the European Union.
+- Stay Connected: It is the law that all active SIM cards have free-roaming within the European Union.
 If you pick up a SIM card in Italy it will work in Austria and Spain now.
-You’ll face long distance for phone calls, but data works just fine!
+You’ll face long-distance phone calls, but data works just fine!